How Do We Define Disability?

 We apply the countable income test if you have received SSDI benefits for at least 24 months.
 We will only use the countable income test to determine whether you have engaged in SGA and if your disability has ended as a result of that SGA.

 If you are self-employed and your disability is blindness, we decide SGA based on whether you have received a substantial income from the business and rendered significant services to the business.
 We make this determination using your countable earnings.
-We also use your countable earnings to determine whether your work is SGA and we can reinstate benefits during the Extended Period of Eligibility (see SSDI ONLY EMPLOYMENT SUPPORTS).
+We also use your countable earnings to determine whether your work is SGA and we can reinstate benefits during the EPE (see EXTENDED PERIOD OF ELIGIBILITY).

 If you are self-employed, your disability is blindness, and you are age 55 or older, special rules apply.
 If your earnings demonstrate SGA but your work requires a lower level of skill and ability than the work you did before age 55, or when you became blind, whichever is later, we will suspend, not terminate, your benefits.
 Your eligibility for SSDI benefits continues indefinitely, and we pay your benefits for any months earnings fall below SGA.